openbible-io/en_ust/README.md

 * When an infinitive absolute is paired with a finite verb, the infinitive absolute should be aligned separately, if possible.
 Usually, the infinitive absolute will be translated as an adverb, and it should be aligned with the adverb.
 * As a general rule, the ULT should translate the conjunction in Hebrew verbal forms.
 The translated conjunction should then be aligned with that Hebrew verb.
-* When aligning construct phrases in Hebrew, the English word "of" should be aligned with the construct noun.
-If the English translation of the construct phrase uses a single definite article "the", then it should be aligned with the absolute noun.
-When the English translation uses multiple instances of the definite article "the", then each definite article should be aligned with the corresponding Hebrew noun.
+* When aligning construct phrases in Hebrew, the English word “of” should be aligned with the construct noun.
+If the English translation of the construct phrase uses a single definite article “the”, then it should be aligned with the absolute noun.
+When the English translation uses multiple instances of the definite article “the”, then each definite article should be aligned with the corresponding Hebrew noun.
-* When aligning a verbless clause in Hebrew, the supplied "to be" verb should usually be aligned with the predicate instead of the subject.
+* When aligning a verbless clause in Hebrew, the supplied “to be” verb should usually be aligned with the predicate instead of the subject.
 An exception to this rule occurs when the subject is a demonstrative pronoun (or carries some sort of deictic function).
-In those cases, the supplied "to be" verb should be aligned with the subject of the verbless clause.
+In those cases, the supplied “to be” verb should be aligned with the subject of the verbless clause.
 * Sometimes a verb in Hebrew requires an accompanying preposition that is not required in English, or vice versa.
 In these cases, align with whichever part of speech fits best on a case-by-case basis.
-For example, take the phrase "...to pay on our fields..." in Nehemiah 14:4 (UST).
-The English preposition "on" fits better semantically with the noun ("on our fields") rather than with the infinitive ("to pay on").
-However, the reverse is true in v.15 in the phrase "...even their servants oppressed the people..."
+For example, take the phrase “...to pay on our fields...” in Nehemiah 14:4 (UST).
+The English preposition “on” fits better semantically with the noun (“on our fields”) rather than with the infinitive (“to pay on”).
+However, the reverse is true in v.15 in the phrase “...even their servants oppressed the people...”
 (Heb. שׁלטוּ על־העמ).
-In this case, the Hebrew שׁלט requires an accompanying preposition, and the concept is already incorporated into the English translation of the verb itself, "oppressed."
-So in this case, it is best to merge the Hebrew verb and preposition together, then align both with the English "oppressed."
+In this case, the Hebrew שׁלט requires an accompanying preposition, and the concept is already incorporated into the English translation of the verb itself, “oppressed.”
+So in this case, it is best to merge the Hebrew verb and preposition together, then align both with the English “oppressed.”

 ### Words Not Found in the Original Language